-Though it was not the official song of Euro ’96 – that honour went to Simply Red with the atrocious ‘We’re In This Together’ – it was a song that captured the hearts of a nation.
+Though it was not the official song of Euro ’96 – that honour went to Simply Red and the atrocious ‘We’re In This Together’ – it’s a song that continues to capture the spirit of the nation.

-The crowd noise heard in the track’s intro was actually recorded by Ian Broudie during a UEFA Cup tie between Liverpool and Danish side Brondby at Anfield in October 1995.
+The crowd noise heard in the track’s intro is actually sampled from a UEFA Cup tie between Liverpool and Danish side Brondby at Anfield from October 1995.

 Having held the Reds to a draw at home, the Danes advanced with a 1-0 victory on Merseyside sealed with a goal from Dan Eggen.
 The noise you can hear in the intro is the Brondby fans jubilantly cheering their team on.

-Baddiel and Skinner even agreed to perform the song live on German TV that same year, though they insisted on wearing replica England 1966 shits
+Baddiel and Skinner even agreed to perform the song live on German TV that same year, though they insisted on wearing replica England 1966 shirts for the occasion.

 It is joined by Mambo No.5, which was done by Lou Bega and later Bob the Builder, and Do They Know It’s Christmas by Band Aid and Band Aid 30.

-Just last year Three Lions courted controversy after a Scottish branch of Morrisons was forced to ban the song from being played during the 2014 World Cup.
+In 2014, the song courted controversy after a Scottish branch of Morrisons was forced to ban the song from being played during that year’s World Cup.

-Apparently several shoppers complained about the use of the track, claiming that it simply reminded them of Scotland’s footballing woes.
+Apparently, several shoppers complained about the use of the track, claiming that it reminded them of Scotland’s footballing woes.

 Shopper Christopher Vale told the Daily Record: “It’s just rubbing in the fact that England are playing in Brazil and Scotland didn’t qualify.”